pagopa/iso18013-android/README.md

 # iso18013-android

-This project is divided into two main libraries.
+This project contains two main libraries and a sample application demonstrating how to use them:

 1. [cbor_implementation](#CBOR).
 2. [proximity](#Proximity).

-And one app to test these libraries.

-Both libraries have one logger called ProximityLogger and CborLogger which can be used safely as in app MainActivity:
+You can enable or disable logging for both libraries via `ProximityLogger` and `CborLogger`.
+For example, in `MainActivity`:

 ```kotlin
 ProximityLogger.enabled = BuildConfig.DEBUG
 CborLogger.enabled = BuildConfig.DEBUG
 ```

-### CBOR
+# CBOR

-Public classes are:
+The public classes in this library are:

 - COSEManager
 - MDoc

-COSEManager is intended to be used to sign any bytes[] using COSE and also verify COSE signature.</br>
+The `COSEManager` is designed for signing arbitrary byte arrays using COSE (CBOR Object Signing and Encryption) and for verifying COSE signatures.

 Examples: </br>
 Sign data: